ballerina-platform/module-ballerina-cache/cache-ballerina/Module.md

     public function capacity() returns int;
 };
 ```
+The Ballerina Cache package provides the `cache:Cache` class, which is a `map` data structure based implementation of the `cache:AbstractCache` object.

 For information on the operations, which you can perform with the cache package, see the below __Functions__.